lisichun227/lisichun227.github.io/index.md

 #### [View Code](files/Data Warehouse Design SQL code.pdf)
 >**Tool:** SQL, Tableau  <br>
 >**Objective:** to design an efficient and easy to use data warehouse for the Blue Hill Country Club and conduct customer analysis to gain insights about service purchase patterns  <br>
->**Approach:** EER diagram and relational schema design to organize 50,000+ transaction data from ten tables; dates and names transformation and standardization; ETL process using SQL queries; data analysis using SQL queries; data visualization in Tableau  <br>
+>**Approach:** EER diagram and relational schema design to organize 50,000+ transaction data from ten tables; data manipulation; ETL(extract,transform and load) process using SQL queries; sales analysis, purchase behavioral analysis and promotion analysis using SQL queries; data visualization in Tableau  <br>
 >**Outcome:** an effective data warehouse; insights about the sales performance of categories, the consumption preference of different types of customers, promotion effectiveness, etc.  <br>

 <img src="images/blue hill 2.png">